 A distinctive route through fine art

-Our approach to Contemporary Art Practice is not determined by either technology or material, although you’ll be expected to utilise the appropriate technical means to make your works.
-You’ll have access to College-wide technical workshops according to academic need, as well as all facilities within the School of Arts & Humanities.
+The CAP programme offers a discursive environment in which to discuss contemporary issues for thinking about, making and displaying fine art supported by individual tutorials, seminars and cross-pathway crits and lectures.
+Our approach to Contemporary Art Practice is not determined by either technology or material, although you will be expected to utilise the appropriate technical means to make your works.
+As a CAP student, you will have access to College-wide technical workshops according to academic need, as well as all facilities within the School of Arts & Humanities.

 When applying for this programme, you select one of these specialist pathways.